A simple introduction to AR using ARFoundation

 This is how you set it up to display the detected plane with a black frame and a translucent plate

-3. Add the "AR Plane Manager" Component to the AR Session Origin to display the detected plane
+3. Add the "AR Plane Manager" component to the AR Session Origin to display the detected plane

-4. Set the Prefab from step 2 to the "Plane Prefab" of the AR Plane Manager Component
+4. Set the Prefab from step 2 to the "Plane Prefab" of the AR Plane Manager component

 Place objects in the AR space

-・Create code to generate an object at the touch coordinates.
+and creating code to generate an object at the touch coordinates.

 using System.Collections; using System.Collections.Generic; using UnityEngine; using UnityEngine.XR.ARFoundation; using UnityEngine.XR.ARSubsystems; public class ARManager : MonoBehaviour { [SerializeField] private GameObject objPrefab; private ARRaycastManager raycastMan; private List<ARRaycastHit> hitResults = new List<ARRaycastHit> (); void Awake() { raycastMan = GetComponent<ARRaycastManager> (); } void Update() { if (Input.touchCount > 0) { Touch touch = Input.GetTouch(0); if (touch.phase != TouchPhase.Ended) { return; } if (raycastMan.Raycast (touch.position, hitResults, TrackableType.All)) { Instantiate (objPrefab, hitResults[0].pose.position, hitResults[0].pose.rotation); } } } }